 Nominations for the TBLA Service Awards and the James L. Murray Memorial Award can be submitted via email to the Awards Committee at least one month prior to the Annual General Meeting, which is usually held in March each year.

-At the AGM in March 2018, Honourary Lifetime Memberships Awards were granted to Ken Whent, Q.C.; Allan G. McKitrick, Q.C.; and Kris Knutsen, Q.C.
-These members reflect the ideal of devoted and meritorious service to the association, the profession and the public, as well as being long-standing members in the Law Society of Ontario.
+At the AGM in March 2019, Ross Murray, Q.C. was awarded Honourary Lifetime Membership.
+In 2018, Honourary Lifetime Memberships Awards were granted to Ken Whent, Q.C.; Allan G. McKitrick, Q.C.; and Kris Knutsen, Q.C.
+These members all reflect the ideal of devoted and meritorious service to the association, the profession and the public, as well as being long-standing members in the Law Society of Ontario.

 TBLA Service Awards